ShawnWalker/shawnwalker.github.io/_posts/2016-07-12-Restructuring-Accumulo-Internals_part_1.markdown

 In general performing a "clean" shutdown of a complex application is a hard problem, and one I'm not necessarily advocating we spend significant resources on.
-Indeed, I'm an advocate of [Crash-Only Software](https://www.usenix.org/legacy/events/hotos03/tech/full_papers/candea/candea.pdf) design.
+Indeed, I'm an advocate of [Crash-Only Software](https://www.usenix.org/legacy/events/hotos03/tech/full_papers/candea/candea.pdf) design, whose central tenet can be stated as: the only way to shutdown the application is to crash it; the only way to start the application is to initiate crash recovery."

 But there are two scenarios which I'd like to see Accumulo support: